Microno95/desolver/README.rst

 Latest Release
 ==============

-**4.0.0-alpha** - Initial implementation of implicit integration schemes that use a basic newton-raphson algorithm to solve for the intermediate states.
+**4.1.0** - Initial release of implicit integration schemes that use a basic newton-raphson algorithm to solve for the intermediate states.

 **3.0.0** - PyAudi support has been finalised.
 It is now possible to do numerical integrations using ``gdual`` variables such as ``gdual_double``\ , ``gdual_vdouble`` and ``gdual_real128`` (only on select platforms, refer to `pyaudi docs <https://darioizzo.github.io/audi/>`_ for more information).
 Install desolver with pyaudi support using ``pip install desolver[pyaudi]``.
 Documentation has also been added and is available at `desolver docs <https://desolver.readthedocs.io/>`_.